Schedule of Terms

 The Vice President for Academic Affairs may place a student on academic probation or suspend a student who is not making satisfactory progress and is in danger of failing to meet any all-college requirement, including the grade point average in the major.
 Specific conditions of probation or suspension are communicated in writing to students by the Vice President for Academic Affairs.

-A student placed on academic probation has twelve credits to improve their GPA and return to good standing.
-After the 12 credit if the students GPA is still below the required minimum academic average for the credits they have attempted, they will be reviewed for suspension.
-Any student who is suspended will not be readmitted to Doane University for at least two regular terms and must undertake an activity that illustrates a renewed commitment to learning before applying to the Vice President for Academic Affairs for readmission.
+Any student who is suspended will not be readmitted to Doane College for at least two regular terms and must undertake an activity that illustrates a renewed commitment to learning before applying to the Vice President for Academic Affairs for readmission.

-All Doane University students are required to complete and submit an Application for Graduation available on WebAdvisor.
+All Doane College students are required to complete and submit an Application for Graduation available on WebAdvisor.
 The process occurs once a student is nearing his/her final course work.
+Applications must be submitted by the deadlines listed below to the Associate Registrar.

 Honors at Graduation

-Degrees with honors are conferred upon those students who graduate with a 3.94 GPA or higher and have completed at least 48 graded credits at Doane University.
-The College of Professional Studies and the College of Arts and Sciences are considered separately for determination of degrees with honors.
+Degrees with honors are conferred upon those students who graduate with a 3.94 GPA or higher and have completed at least 52 graded credits at Doane College.
+The School of Graduate and Professional Studies and the School of Arts and Sciences are considered separately for determination of degrees with honors.

 Summa Cum Laude 4.00